pyscajor/PorthsAndGigs/README.md

-# Porths and Gigs
+# Porths and Gigs of the Isles of Scilly
-Website and data for the Cornwall Archaeological Unit Porths and Gigs Project for the Isles of Scilly
+Website and data for the Cornwall Archaeological Unit project *Porths and Gigs of the Isles of Scilly*, compiled February 2025.
+Fieldwork was undertaken during 2024.